abdcool17/zymvol-test/README.md

 - **App.js:** Main React component that brings together other components.

+# Why create-react-app?

+This project was bootstrapped using `create-react-app` for simplicity, flexibility and quick start:

 ## Why Material-UI?

 Material-UI is a popular React UI framework that provides a set of pre-designed components with a consistent look and feel, following the Material Design principles.
 It helps in creating visually appealing and responsive user interfaces while saving development time.